Updated

 Our Individual and Family™ dental plans recommended for seniors and retirees are a great, affordable way for you to protect your oral health in retirement.
 Here’s a brief overview:

-Similar to the Premium Plan but has a $1,000 annual maximum.
+Enhanced Plan Similar to the Premium Plan, but has a $1,000 annual maximum.

 The list above is very high-level information.
 We recommend you always review plan details and get a quote before you purchase a dental insurance plan.
-Here are some tips to help you choose the one that’s right for your smile.
+Or consider using our Interactive Plan Finder to help you choose the Individual and Family Plan that’s right for your smile.

 Over 65 and need coverage?
-Take a look at our plans to find the one that's right for you.
+Take a look at our plans recommended for retirees to find the one that's right for you.

 *Delta Dental of Washington is independent of the Medicare program and is neither associated with nor endorsed by the Centers for Medicare and Medicaid Services (CMS).